Digital Marketing Marketing & Sales

 • Cost per customer is now $25

 Spending more money is not always the answer.
-Of course, if you go to a company that specialises in selling Google AdWords, they’re going to sell you Google AdWords.
+Of course, if you go to a company that specialises in selling Google Ads/., they’re going to sell you Google AdWords.
 Your best interests are sadly not their priority.
 Their priority is how much money you’re going to spend.

 That’s why it’s so important to understand what I like to call the ‘Digital Ecosystem’.